-Note 39
+Note 39.

-The outbreak of Covid-19 pandemic has caused significant disturbance and slowdown of economic activities globally .
-The lockdowns ordered by most of the State Government have resulted in slow down in economic activities and also the business operations of the Company in terms of sales and production.
-The total turover of the company has fallen by Rs 18350 Lacs resulting in decline in the Profits before tax by Rs 551Lacs.
-The management has considered the effects that has resulted from the pandemic on the generation of revenue, stocks, recoverabilty of Trade Receivables and carrying value of the assets .
-Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to generate sufficient revenue, recover the receivables and dispose of stocks.
-However, the situation with Covid 19 is still evolving and various preventive measures taken by the Government of India will help the industry to come out of its after effects.
-The management is closely monitoing the situation regarding any material changes in future economic conditions.
+The outbreak of Covid-19 pandemic has caused significant disturbance and slowdown of economic activities globally.
+The lockdowns ordered by most of the State Government have resulted in the slowdown of economic activities.
+This has adversely resulted in the business operations of the Company in terms of sales and production.
+The Revenue from operations for the year ended 31.03.2022 has fallen by Rs 5171 Lacs, besides this there has been increase in the prices of various raw materials which could not be passed on to the customers due to their lower paying capacities and severe competitive conditions.
+All these factors resulted in the decline in the Profits of the company in the current year vis a vis last year.
+The management has considered the effects which resulted from the pandemic and resultant increase in cost of inputs.
+Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to generate sufficient revenue (pre Covid 19 pandemic), recover the receivables and dispose of stocks.
+The management is closely monitoring the situation regarding any material changes in future economic conditions.
 Given the uncertainties, the final impact on Company's ability to recover assets in future may differ from that estimated as at the date of approval of these financial results.
-The Production Capacity of one plant remained under utililized due to lower demand of Bulk Pack - Ghee on account of Covid 19 pandemic.
-Manangement is of the view that this is the temporary phase and the plant will be substantially utilized for generating revenue when the demand of Bulk Pack - Ghee increases in the subsequent financial year as the pandemic situation improves.
+The Production Capacity of one plant remained under utilized due to less demand of ghee on account of Covid 19 pandemic.
+Management is of the view that this is the temporary phase and the plant will be substantially utilized for generating revenue when the demand of ghee increases in the subsequent quarters as the pandemic and inflation conditions improve.
+Considering all these factors no impairment testing has been done on the reporting date.

 Note 40.
+Corporate social responsibility (CSR)